-An example Table of Contents for the Project Monitoring Report is included as Appendix D. The PMOC should discuss the Table of Contents with the ACOR, with input from the TPM-20 representative, prior to preparation of the first report to identify which items are applicable for the project.
-The PMOC should periodically review the report and its content with the ACOR to confirm it is meeting the needs of the FTA.
+An example table of contents for the Project Monitoring Report is included as Appendix E. The PMOC should discuss the table of contents with the ACOR, with input from the TPM-20 representative, prior to preparing the first report to identify which items are applicable for the project.
+The PMOC should periodically review the report and the content with the ACOR to confirm it is meeting the needs of FTA.